-The Clinical Mental Health Counseling MS degree requires a minimum of 60 semester hours, including completion of all MS requirements and a passing score on the comprehensive examination (written, oral or both) administered during student enrollment in Internship (COUN 5720 or COUN 5721).
+The 60 credit-hour Master of Science degree in Clinical Mental Health Counseling requires a passing score for the master's comprehensive exam (written, oral or both) administered during student enrollment in Internship.

-Students will select an area of emphasis when they begin the program, there are four tracks:
+Students select an area of emphasis at the beginning of the program.
+We offer four tracks:

 • Adolescent